 In September 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 This ASU is meant to improve generally accepted accounting principles (GAAP) by increasing the transparency of contributed nonfinancial assets for not-for-profit (NFP) entities through enhancements to presentation and disclosure.
 The amendments in this Update address certain concerns about the lack of transparency about the measurement of contributed nonfinancial assets recognized by NFPs, as well as the amount of those contributions used in an NFP's programs and other activities.
-An NFP will be required to present contributed nonfinancial assets.
+An NFP will be required to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.